Tony118g/doctor-diary/README.md

 * #### The Application Instructions Display
    * Instructions on how to use the application are provided for the user.
-   * They can view these instuctions by selecting the option in the main menu to view application instructions.
+   * They can view these instructions by selecting the option in the main menu to view application instructions.
    * This feature helps the user understand how to navigate the app and how to achieve their desired goals within the app.

    ![screenshot of application instructions](assets/readme-images/app-instructions.png)